About Cisco Certifications: Cisco® Certifications are broadly classified into three groups:

 - Routers and routing protocols (including RIP, OSPF, EIGRP, and BGP)

 - VLAN (virtual LAN) and WLAN (wireless LAN)

 - Cisco iOS commands for configuring and troubleshooting

-Download practice tests for CCNA Security Exam.
+Download practice tests for CCNA Practice Exam.

 Professional level certifications: The Professional level is an advanced level of certs that require more expertise in configuration and troubleshooting of enterprise networks.
 Just like in Associate level, there are different types of Pro level cert to meet varying demands by the Industry: